neovim/neovim.github.io/_posts/2017-05-02-newsletter.md

 As one of Neovim's goals is to be welcoming to Contributors, I thought I would comment on my experiences being new to the team and all.
 In short, it has been a blast!
 I can strongly encourage anyone to get involved if you have been thinking about it.
 The community is a friendly place to be.
 Come join us!

-We are very happy to announce the release of version [0.2](https://github.com/neovim/neovim/releases/tag/v0.2.0).
+We are very happy to announce the release of version 0.2 Please check the [release page](https://github.com/neovim/neovim/releases/tag/v0.2.0). for an extensive overview of features and fixes.

 Features